TingtingSsl2/scRNA-seq/05_What's the difference between Cellranger aggr, Seurat merge and integration?.md

 - The integration of data from multiple experiments, which we call data integration. (different experiment/conditions)
 - batch correction method: ComBat
 - data integration method: CCA, MNN, Scanorama, RISC, scGen, LIGER, BBKNN, Harmony.
-- While data integration methods can also be applied to simple batch correction problems,
+- While data integration methods can also be applied to simple batch correction problems.